JaneliaSciComp/hortacloud/README.md

 HORTA_DATA_BUCKETS=<s3 buckets that hold MouseLight data>
 ```

-For the api keys or for secrets you can generate them using:
+The api keys and secrets have been randomly generated during the setup step, but you can generate new ones with the following command:
 ```
 openssl rand -hex 32
 ```